WebAssembly/interface-types/proposals/interface-types/Explainer.md

 This instruction requests that the given function (`free`) be called on all exits from the current frame (normal and exceptional).
-The arguments for this deferred call are taken from the top of the stack at the time of the `defer-call-export` (the number and types of which are determined by the callee signature, like a normal wasm `call`).
+The arguments for this deferred call are copied from the top of the stack at the time of the `defer-call-export` (the number and types of which are determined by the callee signature, like a normal wasm `call`).
 Unlike a normal wasm `call`, however, these arguments aren't popped, but left on the stack, which is